 Five Places to Find Homeschool Encouragement

 This week we are participating in Teach Them Diligently’s homeschool blog link-up, “How to Stay Encouraged While Homeschooling.”
 Finding support and encouragement for your homeschooling journey is vital.
-No matter how prepared or qualified you are, or how “on board” […]
+No matter how prepared or qualified you are, or how “on board” your spouse and children are, you will find yourself in […]

 Five Steps to Start a Homeschool Co-Op